ampas/CTL/README.md

   * `exrdpx/` - a CTL-driven file converter that translates DPX files into OpenEXR files and vice versa.
 The conversion between the DPX and OpenEXR color spaces is handled by CTL transforms.
   * `exr_ctl_exr` - an application to bake the effect of a series of CTL transforms into the pixels of an OpenEXR file
 * `ctlrender/` - an application that allows for application of CTL transforms to an image using one or more CTL scripts, potentially converting the file format in the process.
 * `Nuke_CTL/` - an application for using CTL transforms in a Nuke node

 ## Installation Prerequisites ##
 ### Required ###

 __CMake__

 CMake can be downloaded directly from www.cmake.org or use one of the commands below.

 * Ubuntu

-    $ apt-get install cmake
+        $ sudo apt-get install cmake

 * Redhat

         $ yum install cmake

 * OS X (Install homebrew if not already installed)

         $ ruby -e "$(curl -fsSL https://raw.github.com/mxcl/homebrew/go)"
         $ brew install cmake

 __IlmBase__